ricardoraposo/tea/README.md

 # TEA

-This is a cli timer in go
+This is a cli timer written in go